gristlabs/grist-desktop/README.md

 This is an unofficial, experimental electron build of Grist.

-It draws on some ideas from https://github.com/stan-donarise/grist-core-electron/
+It draws on some ideas from https://github.com/stan-donarise/grist-core-electron/ and from an early standalone version of Grist.

 Only use with your own Grist documents or documents you trust, there is no sandboxing yet.